 Chart of Accounts

-The University's financial chart of accounts is maintained by the Business Affairs Office and consists of the elements below.
+The University's financial chart of accounts is maintained by Business Affairs and consists of the elements below.

 Indexes are shortcuts used to speed up data entry and improve accuracy.
 They are mapped to unique combinations of chart elements, typically fund, organization, program, and sometimes activity.